Completeness of the space of absolutely and upper integrable functions with values in a semi-normed space: Integration in Semi-Normed Spaces

-The \(\rho\)-SKH integrability defined above is \(\Phi_U\)-SH integrability in \cite{MazaCanoy3} where \(\Phi_U\) is the Minkowski's functional of the balanced and convex neighborhood \(U\) of the zero vector but we will use the former since the definition of locally convex topological vector spaces used in this paper is defined via a separating family of semi-norms.
+The notion of $\rho$-SKH integrability above coincides with the $\Phi_U$-SH integrability used in \cite{MazaCanoy3}, where $\Phi_U$ is the Minkowski functional of a balanced, convex neighbourhood $U$ of the origin.
+We use the semi-norm notation since our locally convex spaces are described via separating families of semi-norms.

-Below, after discussing some properties of SKH-integrable functions, we address the non-uniqueness of the \(\rho\)-SKH integral.
+Below we collect a few properties of SKH-integrable functions and address the non-uniqueness of the $\rho$-SKH primitive in the semi-normed setting.